-Students can transfer courses from institutions that are judged by the Registrar and the appropriate Department (in the case of courses for a major/minor) to be high quality, involve active delivery methods (ongoing exchange of ideas with an instructor), and are consistent with the mission and program goals of Elizabethtown College.
+Students can transfer courses from institutions that are judged by the Registrar and the appropriate program (in the case of courses for a major/minor/certificate) to be high quality, involve active delivery methods (ongoing exchange of ideas with an instructor), and are consistent with the mission and program goals of Elizabethtown College.
+Elizabethtown College transfers credits - but not grades or quality points.
+The course must be letter-graded with an earned grade of C- or better.

-A current student who wishes to transfer credits to Elizabethtown College must obtain permission in advance from the Office of Registration and Records.
-The College transfers credits - but not grades or quality points - for course work taken through another regionally accredited institution for which a grade of C- or better is obtained.
 The College does not accept courses taken Pass/No Pass (or Satisfactory/Unsatisfactory) at other institutions.
-The College is not obligated to accept course work for which written permission was not obtained prior to enrollment in the course.
+Facsimiled, emailed, and student-delivered transcripts are not be accepted.